xuuhaoo/LocalVPN/README.md

 # LocalVPN
-A packet interceptor for Android built on top of VpnService
+A packetHelper interceptor for Android built on top of VpnService

 License: Apache v2.0